2011 Speedway Under-21 World Championship: Final Four

+Silver medal run-off

+Because after the last heat was a tie between second and third placed riders, a run-off was decided about silver and bronze medals.

 Classification

 The meeting classification will be according to the points scored during the meeting (heats 1–20).
 The total points scored by each rider during each final meeting (heat 1–20) will be credited also as World Championship points.
 The FIM Speedway Under 21 World Champion will be the rider having collected most World Championship points at the end of the series.
 In case of a tie between one or more riders in the final overall classification, a run-off will decide the 1st, 2nd and 3rd place.
 For all other placings, the better-placed rider in the last final meeting will be the better placed rider.